protocol/research-website/content/posts/202003-sourcecred-intro/index.md

 Once SourceCred calculates the cred for individual contributors, that cred is linked to an identity that is an amalgamation of their identities across the platforms (e.g., GitHub handle or Discord username).
 A constant amount of SourceCred grain (**¤**) is produced per unit time, currently 15000¤ per week.
 This amount is distributed according to two different mechanisms.

 -   20% of the grain is “fast” and is disbursed in proportion to the cred each node earned in the past week.
 This is intended to provide fast feedback.
--   80% of the grain is “slow” and is disbursed in proportion to the difference between the total grain a node has received and what that node’s proportional fair cred would be over all history.
+-   80% of the grain is “slow” and is disbursed in proportion to the difference between the total grain a node has received and what that node’s proportional fair cred would be over the entire history.
 This is intended to ensure that everyone is rewarded in proportion to their lifetime contribution.

 For example, if your past work was unrecognized until recently, your slow payment should reflect the recently recognized value of the contribution.
 Alternatively, if you joined this week, you’ll only have fast grain.
 A change in the algorithm or weights may imply that a contributor was over-paid in the past and thus won't receive any slow payments for a while.
 The fast component can potentially over-distribute grain, but it will get diluted by other contributions.

 There are some interesting second-order dynamics here relating the rate of "cred inflation" vs. "grain inflation":
  - If grain is minted faster than cred, then the slow payment will pay all contributors (even inactive contributors) because the lifetime grain-per-cred value is increasing.
- - If cred is inflated faster than grain, then the slow payment will only pay recipients of "new" cred, i.e., an inactive contributor whose cred stays constant would stop receiving slow payments (because they already reached target grain-per-cred for their amount of cred).
+ - If cred is inflated faster than grain, then the slow payment will only pay recipients of "new" cred, i.e., an inactive contributor whose cred stays constant will stop receiving slow payments (because they already reached target grain-per-cred for their amount of cred).

 #### How grain is traded

-Grain payouts are currently tracked by Dandelion in an observable notebook linked in [this Discourse thread](https://discourse.sourcecred.io/t/sourcecred-contributor-payouts/298).
+Grain payouts are currently tracked in an observable notebook linked in [this Discourse thread](https://discourse.sourcecred.io/t/sourcecred-contributor-payouts/298).
 We currently consider grain a "preview" or experimental balance, though we plan to honor it going forward.
 As a result, actually receiving grain is an opt-in process.
 If you opt in, there may be financial or tax liabilities; if you don't, it currently seems like grain is just a number in a list.
 Additionally, grain distributions will vest over time in order to smooth out the peakiness of grain distribution, as described in [this Discourse thread](https://discourse.sourcecred.io/t/grain-vesting/636).
 Even now, grain can be sold or given.
 In fact, [Protocol Labs](https://protocol.ai/) supports SourceCred by purchasing grain directly from contributors.
 At present, the transfer of grain is executed by recording changes to the observable notebook on GitHub [here](https://github.com/sourcecred/cred).

 ## Future roadmap features

 #### Boosting

 The next big feature on [the SourceCred roadmap](https://discourse.sourcecred.io/t/sourcecred-beta-roadmap/422) is boosting, outlined in [this discourse post](https://discourse.sourcecred.io/t/cred-boosting/257).
-The expectation is that anyone would be able to spend their grain by permanently staking it on a node.
+The expectation is that anyone will be able to spend their grain by permanently staking it on a node.
 This action would increase that node’s weight and add an edge in the graph from the node back to the individual who boosted it.
 Boosting issues, PRs, or initiatives has the effect of increasing the visibility and importance of those nodes and can work to speculate on the future importance of fixing those bugs or adding those features.
 Boosting users, alternatively, has the effect of sponsoring someone to work on the project.

 #### ERC20 grain